 Treatment can reduce these risks, and the sooner treatment starts, the more risks can be reduced.
 However, research shows that it’s never too late to start sleep apnea treatment.
 People who start treatment after they have a heart failure or stroke can reduce their risks of repeated problems.

 There are several successful approaches to treating sleep apnea.
 The most common treatments are:

 - CPAP (continuous positive airway pressure): uses forced air to keep your airway open and maintain air supply even if you experience a central apnea.

 - Oral appliance therapy: Uses an oral appliance you put in your mouth during sleep.
 This holds your jaw in a position to help keep the airway open.

 If you think you might have sleep apnea, it’s important to get tested.
 But this is often easier said than done.
 That’s where SleepTest.com can help.
 Either you or your doctor can order a sleep test with our online protocol.
-It could be covered by your insurance, but even if it’s not, we offer low fees.
-2-day USPS shipping both ways is included.
-Please use our online form to get started today.
+Whether it's covered by your insurance or you're a self-pay customer, you can order an affordable at-home sleep test!
+Two-day USPS shipping both ways is included.